Michael J. O'Kelly: Newgrange

 Newgrange, the site O'Kelly is most associated with, was originally accidentally discovered in 1699.
 It was in extremely poor condition in 1961, with no public access.
 That year the archaeologist Patrick Hartnett selected O'Kelly to direct excavations.
 Work continued every season through to 1975.

 On 21 December 1967 O'Kelly confirmed a local legend that the rays of the sun on the midwinter sunrise go straight through the tomb – passing through a small 'roof-box' opening above the doorway to penetrate along the whole length of the passage as far as the center of the chamber.

 O'Kelly speculated: "I think that the people who built Newgrange built not just a tomb but a house of the dead, a house in which the spirits of special people were going to live for a very long time.
 To ensure this, the builders took special precautions to make sure the tomb stayed completely dry, as it is to this day. …"

 O'Kelly and his wife also led work on other sites within the Boyne Valley complex.

+Death

+O'Kelly died suddenly at the Bon Secours Hospital, Cork on 14 October 1982, aged 66.
+He was buried in St. Michael's Cemetery, Cork.